cs107-swiftdiff/cs107-FinalProject/docs/documentation.md

 ![Computational Graph of f(x, y)](computational_graph.png?raw=true)

   In reverse mode, partial derivative values are stored at each node within a graph, and the full derivative is only computed using the chain rule during the backward pass.
+Further explanation on reverse mode is available towards the end of our documentation.

   These two approaches are useful for different types of problems, with forward mode providing computational advantages in terms of storage and reverse mode providing computational advantages for functions with a large number of inputs.
 The main technical difference between forward and reverse mode is the point at which the matrix multiplication begins.